 The reasons for this are pretty clear.

 First, it’s extremely difficult to stand out in traditional media channels (print, broadcast, digital).
 They are loaded with ads, promotions and sponsorships from other brands, in addition to their own programming and content.
-Getting noticed can be expensive and conventional advertising is becoming less effective.
+Getting noticed can be expensive and conventional advertising, particularly in the building products industry, is becoming less effective.

 Second, brands no longer need to rely solely on traditional media channels to deliver an audience.
 In this consumer/digital-driven world, the traditional gatekeepers are no longer necessary.
 Through social media and content, brands can reach their audiences directly, and vice versa.

 Third, getting noticed through content is still a challenge.
 There is an astounding amount of content being produced and shared every day, from global media companies to individuals with a camera and a YouTube account, and everything in between.

 With the media landscape changing so rapidly, and competition for eyeballs growing exponentially, some brands are taking matters into their own hands.
 They are devoting more resources to developing high-quality content that provides value to consumers.

 In other words, they’re skipping the traditional-media middle man.

 The latest example is Lowe’s.
 The home improvement retailer has launched its own TV streaming app and released a home improvement series called The Weekender.